Ayfri/Cat-aclysm-Claw-of-the-Dead/README.md

 ## Exporting

-The game is automatically exported as a `.exe` at the end of every day that received a commit.
+The game is exported for Windows platform on every release, other platforms may come later.
-Other platforms are exported by the CI when a tag is pushed.

 ## License